HFTrading Review – can this broker be trusted?

 The first country in this list is Australia with its ASIC (Australian Securities and Investments Commission).
 Australia is one of the most active regulators of financial activities in the world, be it gambling, trading, or anything else.
 And while some people would suggest that the HFTrading fraud is real because the Australian government lacks the initiative to actually hold its subjects to the higher standards, the reality suggests otherwise: the ASIC license is a legit, creditworthy piece that actually has the power to oversee HFTrading’s activities.

-Then there are slightly less active – but certainly not less powerful – licenses of FMA and FCA.
+Then there are slightly less active – but certainly not less powerful – license of FMA.
 The FMA license is issued by New Zealand’s Financial Markets Authority.
 Again, some people might get the impression that because New Zealand is a small island, it has no power to control its subjects.
 But the country is actually pretty vigorous in its financial regulations, making it incredibly difficult for the companies to abuse their power.

 What do the trading terms and conditions look like?